 The Sutton Hoo Ship Burial is one of the greatest treasures ever found in England.
 Over 1,300 years old it sheds light on the myths and legends during the period that followed the collapse of the Roman Empire.

 The Sutton Hoo Ship Burial was discovered in Suffolk, East Anglia and is the site of two 6th and 7th Century cemeteries.
-One of the burial mounds contained a great ship burial.
-The Sutton Hoo Ship burial was found to include fantastic treasure of gold and silver, including Anglo-Saxon artefacts of outstanding historical beauty and historical archaeological significance.
+One of the burial mounds contained a massive and significant ship burial.
+The Sutton Hoo Ship burial was found to include a wonderful treasure of gold and silver, including Anglo-Saxon artefacts of outstanding historical beauty and historical, archaeological significance.

 The treasures discovered in the burial ship included fine craftsmanship pieces from England, Germany, Scandinavia, Alexandria and Byzantium.
 The masterpieces include:

 - A gold Buckle Belt decorated with writhing animal patterns:

 - A pair of Shoulder Clasps inlaid with garnets: